 During the first two weeks, both you and your host family have time to decide if this is a good match.
 We want you both to be happy and the two week grace period will allow you to do so without the binding constraint of a contract.
 The Housing Coordinator will be contacting both you and the family during these two weeks to make sure things are going well.

 At the end of the two weeks (on day 14) sit down with your family and, if both parties are agreeable, sign the Host Family Contract.
-Your host family will also collect the first full month’s rent.
-The date the contract is signed becomes the day the monthly rent will be due.
+Your host family will also collect rent at this time.
 Remember, contract end dates are the last date of the semester.
 If you will use the host family’s telephone, the host family will collect the refundable $50.00 telephone deposit.

 You will be given a copy of the Host Family Contract and the Phone Deposit Receipt.